kinode-dao/kinode-book/src/networking_protocol.md

 If no response is expected, a networking-level offline or timeout error may still be thrown.
 Local messages will only receive timeout errors if they expect a response.

-If a peer is direct, i.e. they have networking information published onchain, determining their offline status is simple: try to create a connection and send a message; it will throw an offline error if this message fails.
+If a peer is direct, i.e. they have networking information published onchain, determining their offline status is simple: try to create a connection and send a message; if the underlying transport protocol experiences any errors while doing so, throw an 'offline' error.
 If a message is not responded to before the timeout counter expires, it will throw a timeout.

 If a peer is indirect, i.e. they have routers, multiple attempts must be made before either an offline error is thrown.